 Research and Teaching Interests

-My current research and writing explores notions of disability from a socio-cultural perspective and examines its implications for the teaching of children with special needs.
-Following a Fulbright Award to Portugal in 2007, my focus also includes issues of implementation internationally with an emphasis on how classroom practice, in particular the inclusion of students with special needs in the general education classroom, is shaped by a culture's understanding of disability.
+My published works have explored the concept of disability from a socio-cultural perspective and traced its implications for the teaching of children with special needs.
+With the support of a Fulbright Award to Portugal, my focus now includes cross-cultural comparisons of the inclusion of students with special needs in the general education classroom, as conditioned by a culture's understanding of disability.

 Linn, M.I.
 (2011).
 Inclusion in two languages: A cross-cultural comparison of special education practice in Portugal and the United States.
 Phi Delta Kappan, May, 58-60.

 Wagner, M., Spiker, D., Linn, M.I., Gerlach-Downie, S. & Hernandez, F. (2003).
 Dimensions of parental engagement in home visiting programs: An exploratory study.
 Topics in Early Childhood Special Education, 23, 171-187.

 Linn, M.I.
 (2001).
 An American educator reflects on the meaning of the Reggio Experience.
 Phi Delta Kappan, December, 332-334.
 [Reprinted in Annual Editions: Multicultural Education, Spring, 2003, McGraw-Hill/Dushkin].

 Linn, M.I., Goodman, J.F., & Lender, W.L.
 (2000).
 Played out?
 Passive behavior in children with Down syndrome during unstructured play.
 Journal of Early Intervention, 23, 264-278.

 Linn, M. (2005).
 Down syndrome: Move, play, grow.
 Pediatric Rehabilitation.